Swim School

-Swim School (stylised in lowercase) are a Scottish indie rock band.
-Formed in late 2018 in Edinburgh, the band initially comprised Alice Johnson, Lewis Bunting, Matt Mitchell, and Nairn Milne; Mitchell and Milne later left the band, while Billy McMahon joined in June 2020.
-They have released the EPs Volume 1, Making Sense of It All, and Duality and the mixtape Seeing It Now and have supported Inhaler on their Cuts & Bruises tour.
-The band have frequently cited Wolf Alice and Slowdive as influences and their works are generally categorised as indie.
+Swim School (stylised in lowercase) are a Scottish alternative rock band.
+Formed in late 2018 in Edinburgh, the band initially comprised Alice Johnson, Lewis Bunting, Matt Mitchell, and Nairn Milne; Mitchell and Milne later left the band, while Billy McMahon joined in June 2020, followed by Lee Brown who joined in January 2025.
+They have released three EPs Volume 1, Making Sense of It All, and Duality and the mixtape Seeing It Now and have supported Inhaler on their Cuts & Bruises tour.
+The band has frequently cited Wolf Alice and Slowdive as influences and their works are generally categorised as alternative rock & indie.
+Swim School's debut self-titled album Swim School was released in October 2025.

 History

 Swim School were formed in late 2018 in Edinburgh.
 Initially comprising Alice Johnson, Lewis Bunting, Matt Mitchell, and Nairn Milne, they released their debut single, "Sway", in February 2019.
-Their debut performance was in Galashiels, took place in March 2019, and was a support slot for Indigo Velvet, another Edinburgh-based band.
+Their debut performance was in Galashiels, which took place in 1 March 2019, which was a support slot for Indigo Velvet, another Edinburgh-based band.
 In October 2020, Johnson stated that their set had been marred by a "40-something stranger" heckling sexist abuse at Johnson before and during the performance, prompting her to struggle to hold back tears while performing and to break down after leaving.
 They released their second single, "Take You There", the following June.
-Swim School spent around a year gigging until the COVID-19 lockdown caused the band to concentrate on writing.
-Indigo Velvet's guitarist Billy McMahon was invited to join the band in June 2020 after a period of him assisting with live streams.
+Swim School spent around a year gigging until the COVID-19 lockdown, causing the band to break from gigs and instead concentrate on writing.
+Billy McMahon, former drummer of Indigo Velvet was invited to join the band in June 2020 after a period of him assisting with live streams.